Type 1 diabetes

 Your urine sample will be tested for glucose.
 Urine doesn't normally contain glucose, but glucose can pass from the kidneys into your urine if you have diabetes.

-If your urine contains glucose, a specialised blood test known as glycated haemoglobin (HbA1c) can be used to determine whether you have diabetes.
+If your urine contains glucose, a specialised blood test known as glycated haemoglobin (HbA1c) can be used to work out if you have diabetes.

 Causes of type 1 diabetes